Sunday, 06. October 2019

 11:00 - 12:30: Nutrient flows and nutrient use efficiency

 Keynote: Eric Steen Jensen, Swedish University of Agricultural Sciences, Sweden

 Agricultural crop production requires huge amounts of fertilizers worldwide.
 Available nutrient resources like minable phosphorous deposits and fossil fuel to synthesize nitrogen are limited.
 Inputs of nutrients often exceed removals by crop products at field scale, especially in regions with high livestock density.
 This causes negative environmental impacts on ground and surface water, high greenhouse gas emissions or nutrient emissions exceeding critical loads for natural ecosystems.
 A better nutrient use efficiency is therefore one of the central goals for ecologically sound production.
 The session aims to highlight the present knowledge of nutrient flows in cropping systems, the use of nitrogen from legumes, organic and mineral fertilizers as well new concepts to better use nutrients by mobilization and recirculation within cropping systems.

 14:00 - 15:30: Soil quality

-Keynote: Else Bünemann, Research Institute of Organic Farming (FiBL), Switzerland
+Keynote: Else Bünemann, Research Institute of Organic Agriculture (FiBL), Switzerland

 Soil quality is commonly defined as the capacity of a soil to function within ecosystem and land-use boundaries to sustain biological productivity, maintain environmental quality, and promote plant and animal (including human) health.
 Cropping systems affect biological, chemical and physical soil characteristics.
 This session will address such effects and integrate the findings in order to assess the long-term impact of agricultural productions on soil quality.